Oneprofile vs RudderStack: Warehouse Optional

 Published pricing, self-serve signup

-RudderStack offers a free tier with event volume caps.
-Beyond that, you talk to sales.
-No published pricing for Pro or Enterprise tiers on their website.
+RudderStack publishes a free tier (250k events/mo) and a self-serve Starter plan at $220/mo.
+Growth and Enterprise pricing is not listed and needs a sales call.
 Oneprofile publishes every plan: Free, $100/mo Team, $2,000/mo Enterprise.
 All tiers are purchasable through Stripe checkout.
 No sales calls at any tier, no event-volume billing surprises.

 Difference 4